American Dart Rules and Scoring

 • Zero points for the dart in the blue

-Total for the inning - Five points.
+Total for the inning – FIVE Points

-Scoring Example Two Scoring Example #2:
+Scoring Example #2:

 • One point for the dart in the single